anderssonk/anderssonk/README.md

 ### Hello ~~World~~ there, I'm Kristina!

 I'm a fullstack developer based in Stockholm, Sweden.
-I'm currently working as an IT consultant @ [Mpya Digital](https://mpyadigital.com/) where work is joy! :tada:
+I'm currently working as a consultant @ [Mpya Digital](https://mpyadigital.com/) where work is joy! :tada:

 #### Say hi! :wave:
 Reach out on 💬 [LinkedIn](https://www.linkedin.com/in/kristina-andersson) or send an e-mail 📫 [E-mail](mailto:kristina-andersson@outlook.com)